vishwajeet-hogale/EV-Scheduling/README.md

 # EV-Scheduling
-Greedy approach to assign EVs to EV charging stations
+Greedy approach to assign EVs to EV charging stations and efficiently optimize pricing mechanism that benefits EV owners and charging station.
 ## Project Overview: Electric Vehicle Charging Allocation

 This repository addresses the Electric Vehicle (EV) charging allocation problem by providing both offline and online solutions.
 In this project, EV users are treated as self-interested agents seeking to maximize profit while minimizing schedule impact.